Alternative Curriculum

 Learning Support Assistant – Wendy McCord

 Miss McCord has worked in the AC classroom for several years and often works one-to-one with students who require a high level of support in certain areas.
+She has a background in Young People’s Services, including careers.
+This is hugely beneficial when AC students are applying for Post 16 courses.

 Review Process